 - 1 cup of sour cream at room temperature

-2 In the same pan, reduce the heat to medium and add the shallots.
+2 Sauté the shallots: In the same pan, reduce the heat to medium and add the shallots.
 Cook the shallots for a minute or two, allowing them to soak up any meat drippings.
 Remove the shallots to the same bowl as the meat and set aside.

 Serve immediately over egg noodles, fettuccine, mashed potatoes, or rice.
 (Potatoes, rice, and gluten-free pasta are gluten-free options.)